scc-digitalhub/docs/user/docs/tasks/functions.md

 ![Function read](../images/console/function-read.png)

-Tabs next to `SUMMARY` will change depending on the function's `kind`.
+Tabs next to `SPEC` will change depending on the function's `kind`.
 Some of them allow you to create runs, but we will see this in a [later section](#runs).

 On the right side, all versions of the resource are listed, with the current one highlighted.
 By clicking a different version, values displayed will change accordingly.